 According to a survey conducted by the Harvard Business School, almost 94 percent of professionals tend to work in excess of 50 hours per day.
-In a family where both parents work, the added stress of managing children and the household can take a toll on them.
+In a family with two working parents, the added stress of managing children and the household can take a toll on them.

-A 2015 study by Pew Research Center found that almost 50 percent of all 2-parent families had a working mother and father, with most couples admitting that balancing work and personal life is hard.
-Here are four ways working parents can help each other make the best of their home and professional life.
+A 2015 study by Pew Research Center found that almost 50 percent of all 2-parent families had two working parents, with most couples admitting that balancing work and personal life is hard.

 Subscribe to our Newsletter!